Sakhreliya-Nihar/Sakhreliya-Nihar/README.md

 > *"The quieter you become, the more you are able to hear."*

-I'm a **Cybersecurity Researcher** and **Dev-Ops enginner from Surat, India 🇮🇳 — passionate about breaking things ethically and building them securely.
+I'm a **Cybersecurity Researcher** and **Dev-Ops Enginner** from Surat, India 🇮🇳 — passionate about breaking things ethically and building them securely.
 I actively hunt vulnerabilities on **HackerOne**, conduct penetration tests, and ship production-grade web applications.

 - 🔭 Currently building a **AI integrated SIEM solution for SMEs**
 - 🌱 Deep-diving into **AI agents, Github actions, CI/CD, Aws secuirty, gcp**